 For example, in Los Angeles or elsewhere in California, wrongful death laws do not cover fetus deaths.
 Instead, you may be able to sue medical professionals and the hospital for medical malpractice in case of stillbirth.

 Whether you’re suing a hospital for wrongful death or medical malpractice, the most important element is to prove negligence on the part of the hospital and its medical professionals.

 Here at Law Offices of Howard Craig Kornberg, our Los Angeles medical malpractice lawyers have helped parents to seek justice and obtain compensation in settlements or verdicts in infant wrongful death cases in the past over 35 years.

-Consult our medical malpractice attorneys to conduct an unbiased investigation into the hospital’s actions during testing, monitoring, delivery and child’s daycare to determine liability.
+Consult our wrongful death attorneys to conduct an unbiased investigation into the hospital’s actions during testing, monitoring, delivery, and child’s daycare to determine liability.